Lay Hold on Eternal Life

 Or it may be that we don’t want to see it because we’re unwilling to obey it.
 (Jn 1:17)

 One way to tackle this is to observe that if any scripture is inconsistent with rejecting Sola Scriptura, Scripture is effectively stating Sola Scriptura via Proof by Contradiction.
-To recognize the truth in such a context we must carefully think through the implications of the passage, or we’ll likely miss it.
+To recognize the truth in each context we must carefully think through the implications of the text, or we’ll likely miss its full meaning.

 Consider the last part of Hebrews 5, where God accuses believers who’ve been in the Faith a while with neglect for being unskilled in interpreting Scripture.
 (He 5:12-14) They are expected to have a reasonably good handle on Scripture by this time, able to use it to parse out difficult moral dilemmas and articulate their faith.
 If we’re not expected to interpret Scripture for ourselves, and to interpret it properly, this passage makes no sense.
 This proves Sola Scriptura by contradiction.